meta-llama/llama-recipes/inference/README.md

 # Inference

+This folder contains inference examples for Llama 2.
 So far, we have provided support for three methods of inference:

 1. [inference script](inference.py) script provides support for Hugging Face accelerate and PEFT fine tuned models.